-The length of court-ordered involuntary treatment varies from state-to-state and case-to-case.
-Unlike jail, most rehab facilities are not under lockdown, so if a person who is court ordered to be in treatment decides to leave before the rehab program is completed, that person may be held in contempt of court.
+The length of court-ordered involuntary treatment varies from state to state and case to case.
+Unlike jail, most rehab facilities are not under lockdown.
+Therefore, if a person who is court-ordered to be in treatment decides to leave before the rehab program is completed, that person may be held in contempt of court.

 When to Consider a Professional Interventionist

 There are many ways to help someone you love that may be abusing alcohol or drugs.
-If an involuntary commitment or entrance into drug rehab by force is not possible, you may want to consider hiring an experienced addiction interventionist.
+An involuntary commitment or entrance into drug rehab by force is not possible.
+Therefore, you may want to consider hiring an experienced addiction interventionist.

-In most states, concerned friends and family members cannot force an addicted loved one into treatment and, even if they could, the results are not always successful.
+In most states, concerned friends and family members cannot force an addicted loved one into treatment.
+Even if they could, the results are often not successful.

-If you or someone you care about is struggling with drug addiction and needs help, please call our toll-free number now at 269-280-4673.
-Our admissions coordinators are standing by 24 hours a day in order to help you find a treatment program that will work for you.
-Get help now in overcoming your addiction.
+If you or someone you care about is struggling with drug addiction and needs help, please call us now at 269.280.4673 or reach out online.
+Our admissions coordinators are standing by 24 hours a day.
+They can help you find a treatment program that will work for you.
+Therefore, now is the right time to get help now in overcoming your addiction.
 Call us today.